-- Constant hunger; - Stealing, scavenging and/or hoarding food; - · Frequent tiredness or listlessness; - Frequently dirty or unkempt; - Often poorly or inappropriately clad for the weather; - Poor school attendance or often late for school; - Poor concentration; - Affection or attention seeking behaviour; - Illnesses or injuries that are left untreated; - Failure to achieve developmental milestones, for example growth, weight; - Failure to develop intellectually or socially; - Responsibility for activity that is not age appropriate such as cooking, ironing, caring for siblings;
+- constant hunger - stealing, scavenging and/or hoarding food - frequent tiredness or listlessness - frequently dirty or unkempt - often poorly or inappropriately clad for the weather - poor school attendance or often late for school - poor concentration - affection or attention seeking behaviour - illnesses or injuries that are left untreated - failure to achieve developmental milestones, for example growth, weight - failure to develop intellectually or socially - responsibility for activity that is not age appropriate such as cooking, ironing, caring for siblings - the child is regularly not collected or received from school; or

-- The child is regularly not collected or received from school; or - The child is left at home alone or with inappropriate carers
+• the child is left at home alone or with inappropriate carer.

-2. PHYSICAL ABUSE
+2. Physical abuse